Examo

 • Cryptographic security: each transaction is signed with the sender's private key, so only the legitimate owner of the funds can spend them.

-• Public ledger: every transaction is recorded openly on the blockchain (covered in section 3), so anyone can verify the history of every coin.
+• Public ledger: every transaction is recorded openly on the (covered in section 3), so anyone can verify the history of every coin.

 • Decentralised: many computers ("nodes") around the world hold copies of the ledger; no single bank, government or company controls it.